 Also referred to as Black, Tuscan and Dino Kale, this Lacinato Kale is actually a dark grey bluish-green, has small, tender leaves when compared to curly green kale.
 Served uncooked in a salad, this variety has a citrus flavor with notes of pine; when cooked, black kale has a nutty-broccoli taste.
 This kale is packed with nutrients, though it cooks much quicker then curly kale and is much more subtle as a flavor additive when used in soups or stews.
 Kale turns sweeter in a light frost, so is most flavorful in fall and winter.
 Avoid washing kale until just before use since it will hasten spoilage.
 Always store refrigerated.
 Considered to be one of the most highly nutritious vegetables, with powerful antioxidant and anti-inflammatory properties.
 Amazingly, one cup of kale contains 1,300 times the daily requirement of Vitamin K!
 Red Kale has a much sweeter flavor than its pepper green cousin with more tender leaves.
 Red kale can be eaten raw in salads or it can be steamed, boiled, or sautéed.

+Of all the ingredients in the Fall Produce Guide, pineapple is my absolute favorite!
 Look for fruit with bright coloring and deep green leaves.
 Avoid pineapples with brown or soft spots and dry brown leaves.
 Keep in refrigeration for up to ten days.
 The texture is soft, the flavor is sweet, and is a wonderful ornamental fruit.
 Choose pineapples with a sweet aroma and a firm texture.
 Pineapples have a great shelf life; they should last a week or two.

 A cup of red bell pepper contain almost 3 times the vitamin C of an orange (I know, mind-blowing!), making it one of the best veggies to load up on in the Fall and Winter seasons.
 Bell peppers last 1 to 2 weeks in the refrigerator, and can be cut several days in advance.
 Remove all seeds and white membranes before you chop.
 Look for crisp, vibrantly colored peppers with no bruises.
 They are delicious roasted, sauteed and fresh.